ColemanResearchGroup/summaryLD/README.md

         - MANDATORY
         - Rightmost base position of the region to be included in the LD matrix (inclusive) --extract
         - OPTIONAL
         - List of SNPs to be included in the LD matrix, one SNP per line, no header.
     --keep
         - OPTIONAL
         - List of individuals to be used when calculating the LD matrix.
         - PLINK: Should be in PLINK --keep format if included.
         - bgen: Should be a list of samples, one sample per line, no header.
 Samples should be identified by ID_1 from the .sample file.
     --samplen
         - MANDATORY
         - N of samples to include in the LD matrix
         - Should be NCase + NControl for a binary phenotype (i.e. not NEff) --output
 	- MANDATORY
         - Prefix of output file names
-	- Will overwrite any files with same names (see [Output](#output) below)!
+        - Will overwrite any files with same names (see (Output)[#output] below)!
     --inputtype
         - MANDATORY
         - Type of input file - must be "plink" or "bgen"